Submitted by New Media Rights last modified Tue, 04/18/2023 - 4:36pm

 2. Author - Who owns the material

 3. Source – Where can I find it?

-3. the specific license the work is under.
+3. License – What specific license is the work is under?

 Take these specific steps:

 - “Keep intact any copyright notices for the work”: If a work you’re using has a notice that says “© 2008 Molly Kleinman”, reproduce that notice when you credit the work.
 If such a notice does not appear, don’t worry about it.

 - “Credit the author, licensor and/or other parties (such as a wiki or journal) in the manner they specify”: If a creator has a note attached to her work that says, “Please attribute Molly Kleinman as the creator of this work,” then attribute Molly Kleinman.
 If there is no note, but there is a copyright notice (see above), attribute the copyright holder named in the copyright notice.
 If there is no note or copyright notice but there is a user name, check the creator’s profile to see if it specifies how to attribute the creator’s work.
 If it doesn’t, attribute the user name.
 If there is no creator or author name of any kind, but there is a website (like wikiHow), attribute the website by name.